Password Manager Review: NordPass

 Score: 4.3 / 5

-Under settings, you'll also the option to unlock your password vault using a fingerprint scan.
-This makes mobile usage a bit more practical, though still susceptible to the security gaps typical for this kind of technology.
+By clicking on Settings, you'll also have the option to unlock your password vault via fingerprint scan.
+This makes mobile usage a bit more practical, though still susceptible to the security gaps typical for this kind of software.

 NordPass does not offer a dedicated browser.
-If you are redirected to a website via your logins in the program, your smartphone's default browser will be used.
-We tested Google Chrome on Android and found NordPass's autofill function to be extremely reliable, with nearly all of our logins automatically recognized.
-Just like the browser version, though, problems can occur if the URL varies slightly.
+If you are redirected to a website via an entry in your vault, your smartphone's default browser will be used.
+We tested Google Chrome on Android and found NordPass's autofill to be extremely reliable, with nearly all of our logins automatically recognized.
+We only encountered problems when the URL differed slightly from that which was on record.

-Overall, NordPass's smartphone app is reliable, well-performing, and easy to use.
+Taken together, NordPass's smartphone app is decent, reliable, and easy to use.
+Optically, it's missing the Nord 'sparkle', and has a somewhat generic look.